ajpage74/terraform-foundations-azure/AZURE.md

 ## ⚙️ Appendix A: A Taste of Git
 <a href="https://en.wikipedia.org/wiki/Git" target="_blank">Git</a> is the worlds most popular version control system (VCS).
-We'll be using Git to download all the lab exercises and example code for this workshop.
-Before we begin working with Terraform let's review some basic Git commands.
+We'll be using Git to download the answer key for this workshop.
+We'll use this Git repo to experiment and learn.

 ---
 ### **Exercise 1:** Fork and Clone